For many years the .380 ACP wasn’t a hugely popular cartridge for concealed carry or home defense, but times are a-changing.

 The Goal of Defensive Ammo

 Next, we have pain compliance.
 Pain is subjective to the person being shot.
-The difference in pain tolerance has an effect on ending the threat.
-So does the location of the gunshot wound and the presence of drugs and alcohol in the body all factor into this compliance.
+Pain tolerance, the location of the gunshot wound, and the presence of drugs and alcohol in the body all factor into this compliance.

-This is all important when it comes to ammunition selection for any handgun.
 The round you choose must be able to accomplish these tasks to incapacitate an attacker.
-A .380 ACP is a lower powered round, so ammunition selection is even more critical.
+A .380 ACP is a lower-powered round, so ammunition selection is even more critical.

 Legends and Myths